What is a Business Process? Definition, Types, and Key Benefits

 What are Terms Related to a Business Process?

-Automation solutions and automation software help to streamline and optimise business processes.
-In this endeavour, there will be other related key terms worth noting and addressing.
+Automation solutions and automation software help to streamline and optimize business processes.
+In this endeavor, there will be other related key terms worth noting and addressing.
 Let’s take a quick look:

 • Business process improvement: Business process improvement aims to develop more efficient business processes through dramatic measures as opposed to incremental, small steps.
 It involves process mapping and the use of IT expertise (or automation solutions) that are aligned with business goals to carry out.

 • Business process reengineering: After conducting analysis on current business processes, business process reengineering may be initiated to completely rehaul processes.
-It’s a top-down approach for organisation-wide change aimed at optimisation.
+It’s a top-down approach for organization-wide change aimed at optimization.

 • Business process analysis: Business process analysis identifies solutions to solve business problems.
-It involves policy development, organisational change, process improvement, and strategic planning.
+It involves policy development, organizational change, process improvement, and strategic planning.

 • Business process flow: Business process flow is a visual representation of a business process.
 It tends to be drawn as a flowchart or form in which each stage outlines necessary steps.